DON’T FORGET TO BOOK YOUR FLIGHTS FOR THE WINTER SEASON!

 Price of a new medium-haul business jet

-If you wish to purchase a business jet for medium-haul or tourist flights, we recommend the Cessna range.
+If you’re looking to buy a business jet for medium-haul or tourist flights, we recommend the Cessna range.

 Cessna Citation Longitude

-Notes: It has been available for rent since 2020 and includes some digital advances such as Wi-Fi and satellite radio access.
-Another model developed in parallel, the Cessna Citation Hemisphere, has eventually been suspended.
+Notes: Available for rental since 2020, the Cessna Citation Longitude includes digital advances such as Wi-Fi access and satellite radio.
+Another model developed in parallel, the Cessna Citation Hemisphere, has finally been suspended.

 Price: 25 million euros